 Histograms and Strip Charts

 Unlike conventional counters that only have numeric displays, the SR620 provides live, graphical displays of measurement results.
 Graphical data is available in three formats: a histogram showing the distribution of values within a set of measurements, a strip chart of mean values from successive measurements, or a strip-chart of jitter (standard deviation or Allan variance) values from successive measurements.
-Up to 250 strip-chart points, or histogram bins, can be displayed.
+Up to

 The SR620 can make measurements on a single-shot basis, or calculate the statistics of a set of measurements.
 Sample sizes from one to one million can be selected.
 The SR620 will automatically calculate the mean, standard deviation or Allan variance, minimum and maximum for each set of measurements.